kistgab/angular-studies/Annotations/Angular.md

 [value] = "myComponentProperty";
 ```

-If i don't, i can use in that another way:
+If i don't, i can use in that another way with interpolation:

 ```html
 <p>The value of the component property is: {{"myComponentProperty}}</p>